 - Half of the countries we analyze have recorded double-digit increases in business insolvencies in the first half of 2022.
 European SMEs (the UK, France, Spain, the Netherlands, Belgium and Switzerland) explain two-thirds of the rise.
-In the meantime, the US, China, Germany, Italy and Brazil are still registering prolonged low numbers of insolvencies.
+In the meantime, , China, , and are still registering prolonged low numbers of insolvencies.
 In Europe, 60% of industries are experiencing a rebound of bankruptcies; food, accommodation, manufacturing and B2C services are already back to pre-pandemic insolvency numbers.
 This rebound comes mainly from SMEs while insolvencies among large companies are still under control (58 cases in Q3 2022 and 182 over the first three quarters, compared to 187 and 332 for the same period of 2021 and 2020).

 - Reason #2: The interest rate shock and the higher wage bill in the wake of unprecedented inflation could be equivalent to a profitability shock similar to that seen after the Covid-19 lockdown.
-In 2023, an additional interest rate increase of 200bps could dent margins by -1.5pp in the US, -2.2pps inand -3pps in the Eurozone, with Italy, Spain and France most affected.
+In 2023, an additional interest rate increase of 200bps could dent margins by -1.5pp in, -2.2pps inand -3pps in the Eurozone, with , Spain and most affected.
 High cash balances remain a strong buffer.
 An increase of the wage bill by 4-5% in 2023 could cost -0.5pp to -1pp of margins in Europe.
 The construction, transportation, telecom, machinery & equipment, retail, household equipment, electronics, automotive and textiles sectors are on the watch list.